iperelekhov/magento2-graphql-ai-profiler/README.md

 # Prlkhv_GraphQlAiProfiler

+# Why is this exists

+No one longer want to read a lot of profiler data and dig into performance traces to find out why is this request slow.
+Another fact, almost everyone use AI tools to explain their profile result.
+Soooo, I decided to remove this annoying step with copy-pasting profile result to your AI assistant with this tool

 Server-side GraphQL profiler for Magento 2.
 It instruments GraphQL execution, builds an in-memory span tree (every resolver + every SQL query), and injects it into the GraphQL response under `extensions.profiling` — OTLP-shaped, or a compact